lrb924/Predicted_Volatility/README.md

 Our trading algorithm was based on a signal whereby we bought securities when the predicted volatility was higher than the observed volatility, and sold when the relationship was the inverse.
 We would have liked to create better signals using bucketed limits using statistical measures (for exmaple, mean, 25th percentile, 75th percentile) to use with predicted and observed volatility.

 Furthermore, we wanted to expand our VARMAX model to predict volatility for a given timeframe on a weekly basis, however we encountered confusing documentation regarding the `varmax.VARMAXResults` and were unable to decipher how to use it.
-Ultimately we abadoned such method and stuck with our timeseries dependant model.
+Ultimately we abadoned such methods and stuck with our timeseries dependant model.

 Additionally, we initially tried other ways of forecasting future volatility by bootstrapping.
 This method aims to use the data of a sample study at hand as "surrogate population" for the purpose of approximating the sampling distribution from the original data and create a larger number of "phantom" samples.
 Unfortunately, we were unable to create phantom samples in a manner that coincided with the data.

 Finally, one major limitation was our inability to run another model.
 Our group ultimately focused on the GARCH and VAMRAX models and realized that we should have spent less time being concerned about the results that the GARCH model gave us, and more time on an additional model.

+We may have been able to predict volatility within the vacuum of the datasets, but real life instances do not occur in a vacuum and outside factors not taken into account can affect volatility.
+For example, a global pandemic, inflation, recession, or other unpredictable instances can affect volatility in a way that cannot be predicted based on historical data.

+Next steps for this project might include testing another model and also fine tuning the two existing models to get more efficient results.
+Overall, the predicted volatility was used to create the signals of "buy" or "sell", however we think more analysis could be done regarding "short" and "long" positions.

 ## Conclusion